University of New England (United States)

-The University of New England (UNE) is a private research university in Maine with campuses in Portland and Biddeford, as well as a study abroad campus in Tangier, Morocco.
-During the 2020 academic year, 7,208 students were enrolled in UNE's campus-based and online programs.
-It traces it historical origins to 1831 when Westbrook Seminary opened on what is now the UNE Portland Campus.
+The University of New England (UNE) is a private research university in Portland and Biddeford, Maine, United States.
+It traces it historical origins to 1831 when Westbrook Seminary opened on what is now the UNE Portland Campus for the Health Sciences.

-UNE is the largest private university in the state of Maine and the largest educator of healthcare professionals for Maine.
-It is organized into five colleges that combine to offer more than 70 undergraduate, graduate, online, and professional degrees.
-Known predominantly for its programs in the sciences and health sciences, UNE also offers degrees in the marine sciences, data science, environmental science, mathematics, business, education, the humanities, and many other subjects.
-Its College of Osteopathic Medicine is the only medical school in Maine and its College of Dental Medicine is the only dental college in northern New England.
-It is classified among "R2: Doctoral Universities – High research activity".
+UNE is the largest independent university in the state of Maine and the largest educator of health care professionals for Maine.
+It is organized into seven colleges that combine to offer more than 80 undergraduate, graduate, online, and professional degrees.
+The university is classified among "R2: Doctoral Universities – High Research Activity" and New England's top institutions for student earning potential by the Carnegie Classification of Institutions of Higher Education.

 History

 In 1939, a boys-only high school and junior college called the College Séraphique was founded in Biddeford by Father Decary and the Franciscan friar of St. Andre's parish.

 In 1952, the school changed its name to St. Francis College and began granting bachelor's degrees with state approval in 1953.
 The high school program was phased out by 1961, and the college was first accredited in 1966.

 The school became co-educational for the first time in 1967, and the Franciscans withdrew from the administration of the college in 1974.

-To survive dropping enrollment, St. Francis College entered into an agreement with the New England Foundation for Osteopathic Medicine to establish the New England College of Osteopathic Medicine on the same campus, and in 1978 the two became the "University of New England", although the merger would not be fully complete until a 1987 vote by the College of Osteopathic Medicine corporation.
+To survive dropping enrollment, St. Francis College entered into an agreement with the New England Foundation for Osteopathic Medicine in 1978 to establish the New England College of Osteopathic Medicine on the same campus, and in 1979 the two together became the University of New England (the merger would not be fully complete until a 1987 vote by the College of Osteopathic Medicine corporation).

 In 1996, Westbrook College merged with the University of New England.
 The merger took place under the terms of the original 1831 Westbrook charter, and the combined institutions became Westbrook College before changing the name back to the University of New England.
-The campus of the former Westbrook College is now known as the UNE Portland Campus.

-In December 2010, the university received the largest gift in its history—$10 million from the Harold Alfond Foundation to build the Harold Alfond Forum on the Biddeford Campus, and to support interprofessional healthcare workforce education.